Subj: Los Alamos Danger Admitted

 sign.

-relatives’ homes and it was ringing.
-We felt that’s a good indication
+relatives homes and it was ringing.
+We felt thats a good

 shelter with his wife and five children, the youngest 13 months old.